Javascript DOM Manipulation

 - example of selecting an element & manipulating it:

-let tag = document.getElementById('highlight'); tag.style.color = 'blue'; tag.style.border = '10 px solid red'; tag.style.fontSize = '70px'; tag.style.background = 'yellow'; tag.style.marginTop = '200px';
+let tag = document.getElementById('highlight'); tag.style.color = 'blue'; tag.style.border = '10 px solid red'; tag.style.fontSize = '70px'; tag.style.background = 'yellow'; tag.style.marginTop = '200px';- not very DRY code

 - although they have to interact, it's better to keep the javascript, CSS, and HTML as separate as possible